Definition of waterscapes

 delicate mist | 30 to 120 sec |

-If we focus on waterfalls or little streams, overcast days are the moment to look for.
-Under such conditions, we might succeed in longer shutter speeds without filters, using low ISO settings.
+If we focus on waterfalls or little streams, overcast days are the best days to look for.
+Under such conditions, we might succeed in using low ISO settings and longer shutter speeds without filters.

 I recommend everybody working in RAW.
-This is the only way to retain more information to recover details if necessary.
-Also, the white balance can be easily adjusted in RAW.
+Raw images retain more information and recover necessary details, and the white balance can be easily adjusted.

-As photographers, we hope for a perfect shot in camera.
-But there are occasions where blending different images in post-processing will be necessary.
+As photographers, we hope for a perfect shot on camera.
+But there are occasions when blending different images in post-processing will be necessary.
 For example, we might use focus stacking and blending images with varying points of focus to create a sharp image from both the front and the background.
-Another example is to exclude moving branches or leaves while retaining a longer shutter speed to blur the water.
+Another example is excluding moving branches or leaves while retaining a longer shutter speed to blur the water.

 Composition of a waterscape photo